jbbongalos/Art_Reflection/README.md

-# Art_Reflection
+# Art_Reflection_Project
-The artful whispering Echoes
+The Artful Whispering Echoes

 Scope of the Project:
 • Showcase museum collection, exhibitions, events, and resources.